 Okay, I’ll admit that I didn’t even think of Song of Memories as a dating or romantic game for quite a while.
 For me, it was a story about a guy and his sister hanging around with their friends, getting into some questionable situations, and generally just going about their day until the festival at the end of October – which I presume is Halloween as it looks like it but isn’t referenced as such.
 On a side note, what is it with Halloween?
 Tokyo Xanadu eX+ also ended at Halloween if I recall correctly.

-The reason I didn’t realise is because my first playthrough consisted of me reading the story and picking the choices I wanted without looking into the chart that often.
+The reason I didn’t realise is that my first playthrough consisted of me reading the story and picking the choices I wanted without looking into the chart that often.
 This ultimately led me to the ‘normal’ ending, an uneventful point in which the game ended without anything tragic or exciting happening.
 Not going to lie here – this ending made me question, “is this it?”.
-I honestly thought the game was going for an ending which made the game seem like a 25-hour story which was going nowhere at all.
+I honestly thought the game was going for an ending which made the game seem like a 25-hour story that was going nowhere at all.
 However…

 I decided to go back and experiment with the chart and understand what it represented and how I could find a girl, stick with her and ensure I reached some kind of resolve with her – I wanted to see big, bouncy boo… I mean, I wanted to see a more satisfying ending!
 And, oh boy was I right in doing so.
 Not only did I uncover new events which deviated from the ‘joint’ events and had me spending more time with the girl I chose, but it also leads me to the new storyline ending which I had no idea even existed.
 Each girl you choose, with their respective endings, have their own good and bad routes, ending song, ‘what happened next’ CG and variation on the final half of the game.

-That’s right, I refused to just do one ending, as I wanted to see if the pathways were the same game, only from the perspective of another character.
+That’s right, I refused to just achieve one ending, as I wanted to see if the pathways were the same game, only from the perspective of another character.
 Two of them play out in a similar fashion, but all six pathways deliver an alternative take on the events which occur after October 31st.
 So, if you play the game and feel it’s not that romantic, you’re either not focusing on one girl in particular or you’ve not hit the point where choices matter yet.